 Pelvic Organ Prolapse Affects up to 50% of Older Women

 It often starts with a sudden, awful feeling.
 “I feel like something just fell out of me!”
 This is what I felt after the birth of my daughter for several years.
-Pelvic organ prolapse (POP) is an unmistakable and uncomfortable feeling of pressure in the pelvic area and can affect anyone of the pelvic organs (bladder, uterus, vagina, rectum or intestines).
+POP is an unmistakable and uncomfortable feeling of pressure in the pelvic area and can affect anyone of the pelvic organs (bladder, uterus, vagina, rectum, or intestines).
 POP is characterized by a bulging or dropping of these organs into or outside of the vaginal or rectal walls.
-Usually, these organs are held in place by the muscles and tissues that comprise the pelvic floor; however, when things go wrong, it can result in prolapse.
-The truth is that 49% of older women have popped, so this is a big issue that doctors are not properly addressing.
-The other reality is that many women get surgeries they don’t always need because they are not aware of natural therapies that work.

 Types of Pelvic Organ Prolapse

 It’s possible for one single organ to prolapse, or to have multiple organs prolapse simultaneously.
 A cystocele is the most common type of prolapse when the bladder protrudes downward into the vagina.
 A rectocele is when the rectum protrudes forward into the back wall of the vagina.
 A uterine prolapse is when the uterus drops down into the vagina.
 An enterocele is when the intestines drop down into the vagina.
-The condition is most commonly found in women; however, men can also be affected by rectocele.
+These conditions are most commonly found in women; however, men can also be affected by rectocele.

 Risk Factors For Pelvic Organ Prolapse